Gender

 Purpose

-For some years now, researchers from several countries have formed an international network on the issue of men, women and gender balance in the ECEC work force.
+For some years now, researchers from several countries have formed an international network on issues of gender in ECEC.
 Since 2010, members of the network organised research symposia on the annual conferences of EECERA.
-2012, the network initiated a Special Interest Group within EECERA.
+In 2012, the network initiated the Special Interest Group Gender Balance within EECERA.

-The members of the SIG support the aim of increasing the proportion of male workers towards a more gender-balanced ECEC work force.
+We believe that the involvement of men in children’s lives is crucial for the future development of our societies.
+Thus, we support the aim of increasing the proportion of male ECEC workers towards a diverse and gender-mixed work force.
 At the same time there is a need for a more differentiated view.
-Research is necessary e.g. on the significance of ECEC workers’ gender for children’s development, the interrelations of gender balance in the workforce and the promotion of gender equality, on gender-sensitive strategies for recruitment for ECE training and work, on recruitment and retention of men in the ECEC workforce, and on gender relations in ECEC in general.
+Research is necessary e.g. on the significance of ECEC workers’ gender for children’s development, the interrelations of gender balance in the workforce and the promotion of gender equality, on gender-sensitive strategies for recruitment for ECE training and work, on recruitment and retention of men in the ECEC workforce, and on global perspectives in the context of gender equality and children’s development in ECEC in general.

 The SIG focuses on the links of research, practice and policy, intends to provide an academic forum for the promotion, development and dissemination of research, and facilitates cooperation and collaboration between researchers in the field.